 James B.: Can volume be accounted for?

-Astrid S.: No.
+Astrid S.: No, not for SPATTs measurements, but values for dissolved levels are normalized for volume for grab samples

 Mike O.: What is the minimum time that the SPATTs should be deployed?

 Astrid S.: Can be done weekly at a minimum.
+If the concentrations in the water are high enough there might be a measurable result in less than a week.
+We have no experience with this.

 Bill H.: Are there known interferences that may affect results?